Concrete Pumping (NASDAQ:BBCP) Rating Increased to B- at TheStreet

-TheStreet upgraded shares of Concrete Pumping (NASDAQ:BBCP – Get Rating) from a c rating to a b- rating in a report issued on Friday morning, TheStreetRatingsTable reports.
+Concrete Pumping (NASDAQ:BBCP – Get Rating) was upgraded by equities research analysts at TheStreet from a “c” rating to a “b-” rating in a note issued to investors on Friday, TheStreetRatingsTable reports.

-Separately, DA Davidson decreased their price target on shares of Concrete Pumping to $10.00 in a research report on Thursday, June 9th.
+Separately, DA Davidson reduced their price objective on shares of Concrete Pumping to $10.00 in a research note on Thursday, June 9th.

-Several large investors have recently added to or reduced their stakes in the company.
-BNP Paribas Arbitrage SA lifted its stake in Concrete Pumping by 54.1% during the second quarter.
-BNP Paribas Arbitrage SA now owns 6,536 shares of the company’s stock worth $40,000 after purchasing an additional 2,295 shares during the last quarter.
-Rhumbline Advisers lifted its stake in Concrete Pumping by 9.2% in the first quarter.
+Several institutional investors have recently modified their holdings of the business.
+BNP Paribas Arbitrage SA grew its stake in shares of Concrete Pumping by 54.1% during the 2nd quarter.
+BNP Paribas Arbitrage SA now owns 6,536 shares of the company’s stock valued at $40,000 after purchasing an additional 2,295 shares during the period.
+Rhumbline Advisers increased its holdings in Concrete Pumping by 9.2% during the first quarter.
 Rhumbline Advisers now owns 27,660 shares of the company’s stock valued at $185,000 after buying an additional 2,328 shares during the last quarter.
-Northern Trust Corp lifted its stake in Concrete Pumping by 1.2% in the fourth quarter.
-Northern Trust Corp now owns 224,298 shares of the company’s stock valued at $1,839,000 after buying an additional 2,704 shares during the last quarter.
-Lazard Asset Management LLC lifted its stake in Concrete Pumping by 54.1% in the second quarter.
-Lazard Asset Management LLC now owns 15,500 shares of the company’s stock valued at $93,000 after buying an additional 5,440 shares during the last quarter.
-Finally, Ancora Advisors LLC lifted its stake in Concrete Pumping by 12.7% in the first quarter.
-Ancora Advisors LLC now owns 64,656 shares of the company’s stock valued at $479,000 after buying an additional 7,310 shares during the last quarter.
-35.60% of the stock is currently owned by institutional investors.
+Northern Trust Corp lifted its position in Concrete Pumping by 1.2% during the fourth quarter.
+Northern Trust Corp now owns 224,298 shares of the company’s stock valued at $1,839,000 after purchasing an additional 2,704 shares in the last quarter.
+Lazard Asset Management LLC grew its holdings in Concrete Pumping by 54.1% during the second quarter.
+Lazard Asset Management LLC now owns 15,500 shares of the company’s stock valued at $93,000 after purchasing an additional 5,440 shares during the period.
+Finally, Ancora Advisors LLC grew its holdings in Concrete Pumping by 12.7% during the first quarter.
+Ancora Advisors LLC now owns 64,656 shares of the company’s stock valued at $479,000 after purchasing an additional 7,310 shares during the period.
+35.60% of the stock is owned by hedge funds and other institutional investors.

 Concrete Pumping Company Profile